Theme

 PropertyAll public properties get a DataAttribute with a camelized name and titleized label

-Each action is wired as a remote method with MethodRemote
+Each method is wired as a remote data and remote action

 Required and default values are taken from the attribute